Automating SA Invoices: Shopify to Xero/Sage

 If you sell to international customers in USD, SARS still requires you to report the ZAR value of the transaction based on the exchange rate at the time of the sale.

-When automating this, your "plumbing" needs to:
+When you automate this, the workflow needs to:

-- Fetch the Shopify order (in USD).
+- Pick up the Shopify order in USD.

 Why This Saves 10+ Hours a Week